JJDIAZV/JJDIAZV/README.md

 - 👋 Hi, I’m @JJDIAZV
 - 👀 I’m interested in sharing my analytics and business intelligence projects.
-- 🌱 I’m currently learning learning English
+- 🌱 I’m currently learning English
 - 💞️ I’m looking to collaborate on BIG DATA, Analytics and data science projects
 - 📫 How to reach me 2013juliandiaz10@gmail.com or in Colombia 3133226689
 - ⚡ Fun fact:  I am an Economist, specialist in Applied Statistics.